Motivation-and-Behaviour/screen_umbrella/reports/manuscript.md

 ### Evidence assessment criteria

 *Statistical Credibility*.
 We employed a statistical classification approach to grade the statistical credibility of the effect sizes in the literature.
-To be considered credible an effect needed to be derived from a combined sample of >1,000 and have non-significant tests of publication bias (i.e., Egger’s test and excess significance test).
+To be considered credible an effect needed to be derived from a combined sample of &gt;1,000 and have non-significant tests of publication bias (i.e., Egger’s test and excess significance test).
 We performed these analyses, and therefore the review needed to provide usable study-level data in order to be included.

 *Consistency of Effect within the Population*.
 We also examined the consistency of the effect size using the *I*<sup>2</sup> measure.
-We considered *I*<sup>2</sup> < 50% to indicate effects that were relatively consistent across the population of interest. *I*<sup>2</sup> values of  > 50% were taken to indicate an effect was potentially heterogeneous within the population.
+We considered *I*<sup>2</sup> &lt; 50% to indicate effects that were relatively consistent across the population of interest. *I*<sup>2</sup> values of  &gt; 50% were taken to indicate an effect was potentially heterogeneous within the population.

 *Direction of Effect*.
 Finally, we examined the extent to which significance testing suggested screen exposure was associated with benefit, harm, or no effect on outcomes.
-We used thresholds of *P* < .05 for weak evidence and *P* < 10<sup>−3</sup> for strong evidence.
-An effect that was neither significant at *P* < .05 or 10<sup>−3</sup> that also passed the criteria for statistical credibility was taken to indicate no association of interest.
+We used thresholds of *P* &lt; .05 for weak evidence and *P* &lt; 10<sup> − 3</sup> for strong evidence.
+An effect that was neither significant at *P* &lt; .05 or 10<sup> − 3</sup> that also passed the criteria for statistical credibility was taken to indicate no association of interest.

 ### Deviations from protocol